Volunteering Innovators Programme

 Activity & Mobility Support

-Volunteers help patients maintain existing levels of mobility and independence while staying in hospital by encouraging them to go for walks, get dressed into day clothes, or engage in chair based activity or exercise, to reduce the risk of deconditioning whilst in hospital.
+Volunteers help patients maintain existing levels of mobility and independence while staying in hospital by encouraging them to go for walks, get dressed into day clothes, or engage in chair based activity or exercise, to reduce the risk of deconditioning while in hospital.

 University Hospitals of Morecambe Bay NHS Foundation Trust